Losar: Practice

 Losar is celebrated for 15 days, with the main celebrations on the first three days.
-On the first day of Losar, a beverage called changkol is made from chhaang (a Tibetan-Nepali cousin of beer).
+On the first day of Losar, a beverage called changkol is made from chhaang (a Tibetan-Nepali equivalent of beer).
 The second day of Losar is known as King's Losar (gyalpo losar).
 Losar is traditionally preceded by the five-day practice of Vajrakilaya.
 Because the Uyghurs adopted the Chinese calendar, and the Mongols and Tibetans adopted the Uyghur calendar, Losar occurs near or on the same day as the Chinese New Year and the Mongolian New Year, but the traditions of Losar are unique to Tibet, and predate both Indian and Chinese influences.

 As well as that, the Sherpas are associated with Losar and enjoy Losar in the high altitudes of the Nepal Himalayan Range.
 Prior to the Chinese invasion of Tibet in 1950, Losar began with a morning ritual ceremony at Namgyal Monastery, led by the Dalai Lama and other high-ranking lamas, with government officials participating, to honor the Dharmapala (dharma-protector) Palden Lhamo.
 After the Dalai Lama was exiled, many monasteries were destroyed and monks imprisoned.
 Since that time, Tibetan Buddhist practice in Tibet has been difficult to observe publicly.

 Losar forms part of the culture of Ladakh for Buddhists residing in that region.

 In Tibet, various customs are associated with the holiday: